+N CI.
+Position(s) with Director

-Name Class Age Position(s) with SunPower Director Since
+Name Class Age SunPower Since

-Thomas R. McDaniel III 64 Director 2009
+Thomas R. McDaniel III 65 Director 2009

 Humbert de Wendel III 57 Director 2011

-Thomas H. Werner III 53 President and CEO, Director and 2003
+Thomas H. Werner III 54 President and CEO, Director and 2003

 Chairman of the Board

 Mr. Thomas R. McDaniel was Executive Vice President, Chief Financial Officer and Treasurer of Edison International, a generator and distributor of electric power and investor in infrastructure and energy assets, before retiring in July 2008 after 37 years of service.
-Prior to January 2005, Mr. McDaniel was Chairman, Chief Executive Officer and President of Edison Mission Energy, a power generation business specializing in the development, acquisition, construction, management and operation of power production facilities.
+Before January 2005, Mr. McDaniel was Chairman, Chief Executive Officer and President of Edison Mission Energy, a power generation business specializing in the development, acquisition, construction, management and operation of power production facilities.
 Mr. McDaniel was also Chief Executive Officer and a director of Edison Capital, a provider of capital and financial services supporting the growth of energy and infrastructure projects, products and services, both domestically and internationally.
-He is Chairman of the Board of Tendril, a smart grid software as a service company.
-Mr. McDaniel is a director of SemGroup, L.P., a midstream energy service company.
-He is also on the advisory board of Cypress Envirosystems, a subsidiary of Cypress Semiconductor Corporation, which develops and markets energy efficiency products.
-Mr. McDaniel also serves on the Advisory Board of Coda Automotive, which is a manufacturer and distributor of all-electric cars and transportation battery systems, and On Ramp Wireless, a communications company serving electrical, gas and water utilities.
-Mr. McDaniel currently serves on the board of directors of the Senior Care Action Network (SCAN).
+Mr. McDaniel has served on our Board since February 2009.
+He is Chairman of the Board of Tendril, a smart-grid, software-as-a-service company.
+Mr. McDaniel is a director of SemGroup, L.P., a midstream energy services company.
+He is also on the advisory board of Cypress Envirosystems, which develops and markets energy efficiency products.
+Mr. McDaniel also serves on the Advisory Board of On Ramp Wireless, a communications company serving electrical, gas and water utilities.
+Mr. McDaniel formerly served on the board of directors of the Senior Care Action Network (SCAN) from 2000-2013.
 Through the McDaniel Family Foundation, he is also actively involved in a variety of charitable activities such as the Boys and Girls Club of Huntington Beach, the Adult Day Care Center and the Free Wheelchair Mission.

-Mr. McDaniel brings significant operational and development experience to the Board.
-Mr. McDaniel's extensive experience growing and operating global electric power businesses is directly aligned with the Company's efforts to expand the utility and power plant segment of the business.
+Mr. McDaniel's extensive experience growing and operating global electric power businesses is directly aligned with our efforts to further develop the utility and power plant portions of our business.
 In addition, Mr. McDaniel's prior experience as a Chief Financial Officer qualifies him as a financial expert, which is relevant to his duties as an audit committee member.
-Based on the Board's identification of these qualifications, skills and experiences, the Board has concluded that Mr. McDaniel should serve as a director of the Company and Chairman of the Audit Committee and Chairman of the Finance Committee.
+It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Mr. McDaniel should serve as a director on our Board and Chairman of the Audit Committee and Chairman of the Finance Committee.

 Mr. Humbert de Wendel has served as the Total Group Treasurer since the beginning of 2012.
 Previously, Mr. de Wendel served as the Senior Vice President of Corporate Business Development for Total from 2006 to 2011.
-From 2000 to 2006, Mr. de Wendel served as a Vice President for Total overseeing finance operations of its exploration and production subsidiaries.
-Previous to that, he held other positions within the Total group, where he has been employed since 1982.
+From 2000 to 2006, Mr. de Wendel served as a Vice President for Total, overseeing finance operations of its exploration and production subsidiaries.
+Before that, he held other positions within the Total group, where he has been employed since 1982.
 Mr. de Wendel holds a degree in law and economics from the Institut d'études Politiques de Paris, and a degree in business administration from École Supérieure des Sciences Économiques et Commerciales.

 Mr. de Wendel brings extensive international experience in finance and business development to the Board.
-This experience allows him to bring valuable perspective on the Company's relationships with its key financial and industrial partners.
-Based on the Board's identification of these qualifications, skills and experiences, the Board has concluded that Mr. de Wendel should serve as a director of the Company.
+This experience allows him to bring valuable perspective to our relationships with our key financial and industrial partners.
+It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Mr. de Wendel should serve as a on our Board.